jusgermann/opposition_calculator/README.md

     _The Text file must be saved in the same directory as the program._

-2. THe Program will ask for the location, and date, and viewing information.
+2. The Program will ask for the location, and date, and viewing information.
-4. It will ask for saving plots or not.
+3. It will ask for saving plots or not.

 **WARNING:** If running more then ~100 objects do not save the plots.
 Each plot is saved as a .png file, saving plots slows down the program it can also fill up drive space fast with thousands of objects.

-5. It will ask either for the ID number or the text file.
+4. It will ask either for the ID number or the text file.

 _NOTE:_ The text file must be saved in the same directory as the program.